LearnersGuild/learning-os/wg-terrain-criteria.md

  * You can work skillfully with conflict
  * You can work with others to generate inquiry and insights
  * You can regulate drama/emotional intensity
+ * You can pair up
+ * You can pair down

 * You can adapt to your teammates’ work and communication styles
  * You can integrate your work with other people’s work